Generic Name: trametinib (tra-ME-ti-nib)

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of heart problems (eg, congestive heart failure, slow or irregular heartbeat), high blood pressure, liver or kidney problems, lung or breathing problems, or eye or vision problems
+- if you have heart problems (eg, heart failure; fast, slow, or irregular heartbeat), high blood pressure, liver or kidney problems, lung or breathing problems, or eye or vision problems

-- if you have skin problems or you have chronic sun exposure
+- if you have skin problems or you have long-term sun exposure

 - if you have taken another medicine like this one (eg, dabrafenib)